janegilring/AutomationEasy/docs/Features/Azure-Automation/Runbooks/Update-AAHybridWorkerModules.md

 AUTHOR:     Morten Lerudjordet
 EMAIL:      morten.lerudjordet@rewired.no

-DESCRITPION:
+DESCRIPTION:
             This Runbook will check installed modules in AA account and attempt to download them from the configured trusted repositories on to the hybrid worker(s)
             It can also update modules installed by local configured repositories(using Install-Module) to the newest version available.
             The logic will not clean out older versions of modules.
-            The different behaviours are configurable by manipulating parameters of the Runbook, see the parameter description below for further details.
+            The different behaviors are configurable by manipulating parameters of the Runbook, see the parameter description below for further details.

     Note:
             All manually uploaded (not available through repositories configurable through Register-PSRepository) modules to AA will not be handled by this Runbooks, and should be handled by other means
             Run Get-InstalledModule in PS command window (not in ISE) to check that Repository variable is set to a configured and trusted repository

 PREREQUISITES: